Skynet wants your Passwords! – AI and Social Engineering

 Regardless of whether AI is overhyped, there’s no denying the potential impact of AI technologies on our lives.
 In many regards, the cat’s out of the bag – since the technology is widely available it will be used.
 This is especially true for malicious actors who will not follow any legal limitations that may be set going forward.
 We will therefore need to be prepared to defend against these kinds of attacks, which we will explore in a future post.

-In our upcoming blogpost, we will delve into the current feasibility of AI-powered attacks using readily available technologies.
+In our upcoming blogpost, we will delve into the current defenses against AI-powered attacks.
 Stay tuned for an in-depth exploration of the cybersecurity implications of AI, and how we can best prepare for the challenges ahead.

 1 Throughout this series, we will employ the terms AI and ML (Machine Learning) interchangeably.
 While the series is technically centered around ML, it’s worth noting that in the public sphere, the term AI has effectively become synonymous with this term.